 Free your mind (En Vogue)

-To me this is a song about being open-minded.
-Yes, En Vogue apply the benefits of being a free-thinker to improving race relations (an excellent goal), but its equally applicable to financial independence.
+But its also applicable to financial independence.
 For example, En Vogue instinctively understand the dangers of debt and the trap of Big Hat, No Cattle spending.

 So I’m a sistah